Nancy Elizabeth Prophet: Early life

 Nancy Elizabeth Profitt was born on March 19, 1890, in Warwick, Rhode Island, to William H. Profitt and Rosa E. Walker Profitt.
 (She changed the spelling of her last name to Prophet in 1932.)
 She was the second of three children and the only daughter of her parents.
 Her parents were of mixed Native American and African American ancestry; her father was Narragansett.

 From an early age, Prophet demonstrated a serious interest in drawing and painting.
 Where her interest in these fields originated from is still unknown.
 At the time, her parents considered her creative leanings to be impractical.
 Her parents were proponents of hard work; her mother was a cook and her father was a city worker.
 They passed their hard work ethic onto their daughter, expecting her to eventually work as a housekeeper or teacher.
 Despite this pressure, Prophet still found time to pursue her creative passions.
 When she was 15 years old, Prophet used her small earnings from a part-time housekeeping job to pay for art tutoring.

 After graduating from high school, Prophet remained in Rhode Island.
 For five years, she worked as a domestic in private homes in Providence.
 Following this, she worked at a local law office as a stenographer.
-Using the wages earned by these two jobs, Prophet was able to attend an art school.
+Using the wages earned by these two jobs, Prophet was able to attend art school.